F. Javier Gutiérrez: Career

 In 2001, Gutiérrez created his own production company aiming to make films with an international reach.
 In 2002, he was invited by TVE program "Versión Española" to direct a piece for the series Diminutos del Calvario II.
 News of Gutiérrez's La habitacion de Norman (Norman's Room), a claustrophobic tribute to Psycho, was published by film industry magazines in the United States.
 In the same year, he won the Universal Studios award and visited Los Angeles for the first time.

 In 2007, Gutiérrez received an offer from Antonio Banderas and Antonio Pérez to direct his first feature film, Before the Fall (2008) which entered the official section "Special Panorama" at the Berlin Film Festival.

-Gutiérrez has been working on the reboot of the 90's cult movie The Crow based on James O'Barr's comic book and produced by Relativity Media and Edward R. Pressman.
+Gutiérrez had been working on the reboot of the 90's cult movie The Crow based on James O'Barr's comic book and produced by Relativity Media and Edward R. Pressman.
 But in June 2014, Gutiérrez signed on to the direct the next installment of The Ring franchise, produced by Walter F. Parkes and Laurie MacDonald, for Paramount Pictures, that made him unavailable to helm The Crow.
 According to Deadline Hollywood, Gutierrez was set to stay on board The Crow as executive producer.